 Since the financial crisis, financial services firms have racked up eye-watering penalties for falling short of their KYC and AML obligations, with some of the most high-profile names in wealth management amongst them.
 But while it may be a given that the early stages of the client relationship are critical to collating the insight firms need to keep their powder dry, wealth managers and private banks regularly choose inadequate onboarding solutions that fail to stand up to the job.

 Whether firms take a sticky plaster approach to updating their systems, choose a siloed solution or create their own solution in house, choosing the wrong onboarding solution can be a costly mistake.
 A cheaper alternative to strategic, end-to-end solutions may well seem like a quick and cost-efficient fix but implementing ill-fit solutions and processes can impact client journeys, result in chequered client profiles and impede audit trails and overarching compliance.

-Our upcoming webinar, 3 reasons wealth managers fail to get onboarding right will explore the main drivers that prompt firms to implement the wrong onboarding solution and the true impact of doing so.
+In the webinar, 3 reasons wealth managers fail to get onboarding right we explored the main drivers that prompt firms to implement the wrong onboarding solution and the true impact of doing so.

 As businesses grapple with rising costs, squeezed margins and increased competition, it can be tempting to take a quick fix approach to drive a smooth and seamless onboarding process.
 But this rarely delivers.
 Failure to step back and take a bird’s eye perspective on the business and the processes that underpin it is a missed opportunity that could cost firms dear.